BorelEnzo/BorelEnzo.github.io/CTFs/noxCTF_18/blind_date/index.md

 > ```

-We immediately saw tgat each 4-byte were reversed, and wrote a small python script to recover the file:
+We immediately saw that each 4-bytes blocks were reversed, and wrote a small python script to recover the file:

 > ```python